-We Will Mediate Your Divorce Online, and Solve the Arguement.
+We Will Mediate Your Divorce Online, and Attempt to Solve the Arguement.

 You submit your information about your estate and children (if applicable) to us.
 Our Lawyer will interview both spouses on the telephone individually.

-After listening to your case from both parties, and reviewing your estate information, we will create a settlement proposal, and email it to you.
+After listening to your case from both parties, and reviewing your estate information, and email it to you.

 Why This Can Really Help You

-Having handled hundreds of Texas Divorces across numerous cities, our Cook & Cook Lawyers will know a possible likely judicial outcome of your case, and your settlement agreement will show you what that outcome is.
-Even if the spouses do not like the outcome, this exercise can really help you know whether a contested divorce is worth the enormous investment,
+Having handled hundreds of Texas Divorces across numerous cities, our Cook & Cook Lawyers will know a possible likely judicial outcome of your case.

 What Does This Online Divore Mediation Service Cost?

-What if We Don’t Want to Sign Off On the Settlement Agreement?
+What if We Don’t Agree and/or Don’t Want to Sign Off On the Settlement Agreement?

 You don’t have to.
 Mediation is non-binding.
-So, if the parties do not wish to sign the proposal when they receive it, they don’t have to.
+So, if the parties do not come to an agreement, they are not bound to anything.

 What Happens After the Mediation is Over?

-If you both sign, then we forward you a list of 3 lawyers, all prepared to process the divorce case on the terms agreed to.
+If you both sign, then if desired, we forward you a list of 3 lawyers, all prepared to process the divorce case on the terms agreed to.
 All 3 lawyers are outside Cook & Cook, to ensure we are meeting confict of interest rules of the State of Texas.
-All 3 lawyers will charge between $850 and $2,000 to process the remainder of the divorce case.
+All 3 lawyers will charge between $850 and $2,000 to process the remainder of the divorce case and will use your settlemetn agreement to draft the final decree.
 (Note that by the time you hire this mediation service, and the outside lawyer we offer, you will pay from $2,050 – 3,200, but the entire divorce will be completed for both sides.